cireyy/Genomic-Transformer/README.md

   A NumPy array of shape `(N,)`, where `N` is the number of samples.
 Each value is a binary label indicating whether the individual had ischemic stroke (0 = control, 1 = case).

 - `data/processed/family_history.npy`
-  A NumPy array of shape `(N, 6)`, where each column represents a binary indicator (0 or 1) for family history of six common diseases, corresponding to:
+  A NumPy array of shape `(N, 6)`, where each column represents a binary indicator (0 or 1) for family history of six modifiable risk factor (MRFs), corresponding to:
   1. Atrial Fibrillation (AF)
   2. Hypertension (HT)
   3. Hypercholesterolemia (HCL)